teerthsharma/seal-demon-tts/README.md

 **These claims are unproven.** The architecture supports them.
 The math predicts them.
 But **Seal** hasn't run 50 books yet.

 **Rick:** If you don't believe it, run the benchmark.
 Process 50 books.
 Measure the cache hit rate.
-If it's under 60%, **Seal** will buy you a GPU.
+If it's under 60%, **Seal** will buy you a cig.

 **Seal:** *"It's not a bug, it's a compounding returns mechanism."*